Senda Literal de Málaga - Malaga Coastal Path

-- Estepona Hotel Atalaya Park to Guadalmansa - some sections of path complete.
+- Estepona Hotel Atalaya Park to Guadalmansa - half of sections of path complete.

 - Estepona La Rada - path complete from Guadalmansa to Marina.

-- Estepona Marina to Buenas Noches - parts complete.
+- Estepona Marina to Buenas Noches - some parts complete.

-- Sabinillas Promenade from Rio Manilva to Castillo de la Duquesa - path complete onward to Urb Playa Paraiso.
+- Sabinillas Promenade from Rio Manilva to Castillo de la Duquesa - path almost complete to Urb Playa Paraiso.